QuantiusBenignus/BlahST/README.md

 #### CONFIGURATION

 **IMPORTANT:** The configuration of BlahST has beeen migrated into a single file **blahst.cfg** that is now shared by all tools.
 Near the beginning of this file, there is a section, named **"USER CONFIGURATION BLOCK"**, where all the user-configurable variables have been collected, grouped in sections by tool.
 (Inside each script, there may also be a CONFIG BLOCK for local overrides, where needed.)
-Most settings can be left as is but the important ones are the location of the (whisper, LLM, TTS) model files that you would like to use during transcription (or the IP and port number for the whisper.cpp server).
+Most settings can be left as is but the important ones are the location of the (whisper, LLM, TTS) model files that you would like to use (or the IP and port number for the whisper.cpp server).
 If using a whisperfile, please, set the WHISPERFILE variable to the filename of the previously downloaded executable whisperfile, i.e. `WHISPERFILE=whisper-tiny.en.llamafile` (must be in the $PATH).

 #### GUI SETUP OF HOTKEYS